 -- Bob McQuiston, Classical Lost and Found (CLOFO.com, Y120910)

 Isasi: Cpte Stg Qt Wks V1 (0 & 2); Isasi Qt [Naxos]

 RECOMMENDED (1 CD)

 With this Naxos release we welcome little known, Spanish-born composer Andrés Isasi (1891-1940) to CLOFO.
 A student of Engelbert Humperdinck (1854-1921, see the newsletter of 25 April 2012) in Berlin between 1909 and 1914, he’d become one of his favorite pupils.
-He'd then go on to write a couple of symphonies, two orchestral suites, several symphonic poems, many songs, a piano concerto (currently unavailable on disc), and some chamber music that includes eight string quartets.
+He'd then go on to write a significant number of works highlighted by a couple of symphonies, two orchestral suites, several symphonic poems, a piano concerto (currently unavailable on disc), and some chamber music that includes eight string quartets.

-Two of the last are on this disc, which is the first of three projected Naxos CDs devoted to all eight.
-The program begins with No. 0, which has a posthumous numbering based on its 1908 completion date, and the presence of what Isasi designated as his No. 1 from 1911.
+Two of the latter are on this disc, which is the first of three projected Naxos CDs devoted to all his extant music in this genre.
+The program begins with No. 0, which has a posthumous numbering based on a 1908 completion date, and the presence of what Isasi designated as his No. 1 from 1911.
 In four movements, it's one of his earliest works, and you'll find an affinity with Dvorák (1841-1904) and Grieg (1843-1907, see the newsletter of 22 March 2012).
 The opening allegro [track-1] is downright gorgeous with a standout to-die-for melody (ST) [01:29], while a feeling of melancholy haunts the lento.

 A berceuse with a couple of folkish sounding tunes follows.
 Then the work closes with a finale [track-4] that starts soulfully, but brightens as a couple of lively ideas are introduced.
 These are developed and recapped along with a fond final remembrance of ST [06:25], ending the quartet on a wistful note.